 - The Entourage captures considerable acclaim from bike testers – Bike Magazine (USA) is the overall favorite of their annual "Bible of Bike Reviews", 26in Mag (France) calls it "un bike vraiment exceptionnel", Pinkbike says "For Gravity fueled fun, the Entourage takes the cake", Bike Radar says "...ridiculously fun to ride.", Mag41 (Germany) says "..in short, the handling is superb..", Mountain Bike Action gushes "...perfect partner for the park rider, the serious slopestyler looking to boost it, or the downhiller that wants more fun on the trail...".
 Mountain Bike Action (Italy) says "....simply perfect!.."
 Dirt Magazine (UK) calls it "an absolutely fantastic bike" and later makes it one of the Dirt 100 top MTB products of the year.

 - The Kona Video team is super busy, releasing "Kona Loves Cross", "Aggy rides the Entourage", "The Neverending Road", "House of the Big Wheel III", and how "How Bikes Make Cities Cool (Portland)".
-Paul Bas pulls off an incredible All-Mountain double backflip on his signature Bass bike, takes 2nd at the Teva Games, and stars in "Where the Trail Ends".
-Graham Aggasiz stars in the "Life Behind Bars" movie.
+Paul Bas pulls off an incredible All-Mountain double backflip on his signature Bass bike, and takes 2nd at the Teva Games.
+Graham Aggasiz stars in the "Strength in Numbers" movie.
 Grassroots rider Leo Barsaq takes 2nd at Crankworx Les Deux Alpes to qualify for Crankworx Whistler.

 - Kona and Safariland partner to create the Safariland Patrol Bike, designed for use by police officers, emergency services and security forces.
 It's an aluminum hardtail with either 26" or 29" wheels with a built-in rear rack and custom top tube.
 The Tampa Bay police are among the first to commit with 200 bikes for the Republican National Convention.
 Quote: Wow.
 The only bikes I’ve seen cops on have been junk.
 This obviously isn’t.
 I have owned a few Kona’s in my lifetime (Kula Supreme, Hei Hei).
 They are the bomb.
 Makes me want another one.
 The bad guys are going to be easier to catch if the police are riding these!!"